+Students in the Latinx Ministry and Chaplaincy concentrations take their required courses with their MDIV peers while using some of their elective courses to meet the concentration requirements.
 Students who complete a concentration graduate with a transcript that indicates completion of their particular concentration.